Blacksmithing,Treadle Hammers, Trip Hammers, Anvils, ZVS Induction Heaters and more

 Here's what we do with our wooded lands: like processing black walnuts, chasing beavers, sawing lumber, maple syrup and recreation, etc..

 This is the valley in which we live.
 A tiny bit of history of the valley and the creek that runs through it, including a really surprising little ice formation that appeared on it some years ago.

 Recently laid off and don't know why?
-Concerned about getting laid off?
-Want to know how to keep it from happening again?
-If any of the above scenarios hits home to you, this is the place to go.
+Concerned about keeping your job?
+Want to know how to avoid loosing a job again?
+If any of these concerns hits home to you, this is the place to go.